TW-Robotics/morobot-arduino_esp/README.md

 - calibrate_robot\
   Change the origin position of all motors of the robot.
 These values are stored in the motors so this program must only be called once to initially calibrate the robot.
 - driveAroundXYZ\
+  Control the RRP robot with the dabble app and drive around giving x-y-z-coordinates
+- driveAroundXYZ_RRR\
-  Control the robot with the dabble app and drive around giving x-y-z-coordinates
+  Control the RRR robot with the dabble app and drive around giving x-y-z-coordinates
 - multiple_robots\
   Control multiple robots (in this case 2x Scara RRP) with the dabble app.
 Use the app to switch between the robots and drive the axes of the robots directly.
 - teach_robot\
   Move the robot around and store positions using the Dabble-App.
 The robot can than drive to these positions autonomously.
 You can also export all positions as movement comments.
+- endeffector\
+  Use the different grippers in combination with the robots.
 ### Supported robot types
 - Scara RRP
+- Scara RRR
+### Supported grippers
+- Smart-Servo Parallel-Gripper
+- Micro-Servo Gripper

 ## How to add a new robot
 The class morobotClass is an abstract base class implementing functions like moving the robot's joints.
 For each new robot type, a new child class with corresponding header- and cpp-file has to be implemented.
 Start with newRobotClass_Template and make the following changes: